-Dawn Felicia Knox will create three interlinking exhibitions that explore archive, taxonomies and the way artists and archeologists investigate and conserve objects.
+Dawn Felicia Knox created three interlinking exhibitions that explore archive, taxonomies and the way artists and archeologists investigate and conserve objects.
 She will be documenting the conservation and maintenance work through photography, video and sound recording.
-The documentation will be installed as a cabinet intervention in Chesters Museum.
-Further, she will be collecting all that is removed the process of preservation and conservation such as dust, weeds and rabbits which she will catalogue to be exhibited in her archive at Birdoswald museum.
-The third exhibition will be a series of photograms of the Roman artefacts and prints of her archive shown in the Vane Gallery, Newcastle.
+The documentation was installed as a cabinet intervention in Chesters Museum in 2025.
+Further, she collected all that was removed in the process of preservation and conservation such as dust, weeds and rabbits which she catalogued and exhibited in her archive at Birdoswald museum.
+The third exhibition was a series of photograms of the Roman artefacts and prints of her archive shown in the Vane Gallery, Newcastle.

 This project is funded by Arts Council England and English Heritage.